harvesthill/reddit-wiki-archive/steroids/hepatotoxicity.md

 These causes are categorized in seven general categories based on the mechanism of hepatotoxicity.
 The main categories where AAS and ancillaries are implicated are:

 * **Steatosis**: Steatosis is the accumulation of triglycerides in the liver.
 Liver function tests (LFTs) are unreliable when it comes to the diagnosis of hepatic steatosis.
-Often will have an AST/ALT ratio &lt; 1.
+Often will have an AST/ALT ratio < 1.
 Imaging and possible biopsy is required to make an accurate diagnosis.
 AST and ALT both upwards of 4 times ULN.
 Tamoxifen and Raloxifene have been shown to induce hepatic steatosis.

 * **Zonal Necrosis**: Zonal necrosis is essentially the death of cells in a specific zone of the liver.
 This is the most common manifestation of hepatotoxicity.
 This will cause an increase in ALT with normal ALP levels.
 This can be caused by C-17-alpha-alkylated (C17aa) steroids.

 * **Cholestasis**: Cholestasis is the impediment of biliary flow from the liver through the biliary tract.
 This is the cause of jaundice.
 The increase in bilirubin causes a yellowing of the skin and that is occurs with itching.
 C17aa steroids may cause hepatotoxic cholestasis.
-This can be seen on labs as normal levels of ALT and &gt; 2 times ULN ALP.
+This can be seen on labs as normal levels of ALT and > 2 times ULN ALP.
 The mechanism of this is not well known.
 Testosterone and 19-nortestosterone compounds have been implicated in cases of hyperbilirubinemia, but rarely to the point of jaundice.
 (More on this below).

 * **Hyperplasia and Neoplasia**: C17aa compounds have been implicated in cases of hepatic hyperplasia and neoplasia, essentially cancer.
 However, non-C17aa steroids have also been noted as a cause of liver cancer in medical case reports.